gg1212/AgOpenGPS_SectionControl_ESP32/Mueller_Spray_control-integration/README.md

 # Mueller Spray Control computer ESP32 Section Control
 ## Overview
-I have connected the section control unit between the existing Mueller Spray Control boxes and the sprayer.
+The section control unit is connected between the existing Mueller Spray Control boxes and the sprayer.
 This allows me to do section control without any modification to the existing boxes and cables.

 In manual mode, AOG displays the working area based on the section status.